postman-solutions-eng/PostmanLinter/README.md

 > This code is part of a blog post and is **not** actively maintained by Postman.

-Command line utility (bash script) to validate the quality of a collection.
+Command line utility (python script) to validate the quality of a collection.

 ## Purpose